You are here : At Home > Water resources > South east

 *Drought zone 1 is the LTA in Southeast region.

-Rainfall in our Southeast region was above average in October at 171% of the Long Term Average (LTA).
-Over the last three months (August to October), our Southeast region has received above average rainfall (115% of the LTA) but just below average effective precipitation (99% of the LTA).
-As a result of the wet weather, monthly average soil moisture deficit (SMD) is declining however it remains above average, which is likely to have limited the rainfall contribution to groundwater recharge in October.
+Rainfall in our Southeast region was below average in April at 55% of the Long Term Average (LTA)).
+Over the last three months (February to April inclusive), our Southeast region has received below average rainfall (57% of the LTA) and below average effective precipitation (50% of the LTA).
+Soil dryness (SMD) is now well above average levels for the time of year, meaning that any forthcoming rainfall is unlikely to contribute to groundwater recharge.

 Please refer to our Drought Plan for what this means for us and our customers.